PRESIDENT

 in the technical development and

-a cement kiln waste fuels outlet in Puerto Rico, the first and only in
+marketing of a cement kiln waste fuels outlet in Puerto Rico, the first

-equip a laboratory for HWF testing in Puerto Rico and trained
+laboratory for HWF testing in Puerto Rico and trained laboratory

 personnel.